 I was taken to task recently regarding an area of community activism which is particularly close to me – helping the homeless.
 One way I do this is through a soup kitchen that I happen to chair.
 There was one occasion (I was not present) when we were let down with food being delivered.
 We decided to go to the nearby fish and chips shop and enquired if they could help.
 They did – not only did they drop everything to serve our homeless guests but they didn’t charge us.
 Two days later, I visited the shop to thank the owner.
 It turned out he was a Muslim and he explained that his action was part of what his religion teaches.
 On another occasion we were short of cooks and put out a request for help.
 This was met by two Muslim ladies, dressed in traditional attire, who cheerfully served delicious food despite been harassed by one guest.
 When we spoke after for me to thank them they explained it was their pleasure and again they didn’t want payment.
 They have since returned to us and we are proud to include them as part of our team.
 As I reflect on these incidents, I am again reminded of the words of the late Martin Luther King about not judging people by the colour of their skin (or in this case religious belief) but by the content of their character.

-My point is that in a free society to which we aspire, we should feel free to criticize ideology and actions that are not good for that society.
-We should also be free to point out threats and how they might be withstood.
-But we also need to recognize society is made up of all sorts.
+My point is that in a free society to which we aspire, we should feel free to criticize ideology and actions that are not good for society.
+It is not unreasonable to conclude that peoples ideology affects what they do.
+We should also be free to point out threats and how they might be withstood, and not fear doing so because it happens not to fit “the narrative”.
+But we also need to recognize society is made up of all sorts, and it works best when we are all able to get along together.
 We do well to seek better understanding and learn to respect each other and find common ground for the good of all.